ironSource to go public through $11.1 bln merger with Thoma Bravo-backed SPAC - Up News Info

 Article content

-Advertising technology firm ironSource agreed to go public through a merger with a blank-check company backed by private equity firm Thoma Bravo, at an implied pro forma equity value of about $11.1 billion, the companies said in a statement on Sunday.
+Advertising technology firm ironSource agreed to go public through a merger with a blank-check company backed by private equity firm Thoma Bravo, valuing the combined business at a pro forma equity value of about $11.1 billion, the companies said in a statement on Sunday.

 The deal with Thoma Bravo Advantage, a special purpose acquisition company (SPAC), is expected to provide ironSource up to $2.3 billion in cash proceeds, including an oversubscribed PIPE (private investment in public equity) of $1.3 billion and $1 billion of cash held in the trust account of Thoma Bravo Advantage.